100th Anniversary of the Historical Meeting of Nicholas II and Edward VII

 Although the visit lasted only 4 days, both parties had very fond memories of for years to come.Filed under British Royals, Historical Royals, Russian Royals

-Tagged Anniversary, Edward VII, Isle of Wight, Nicholas II, Standart, Victoria and Albert III.
+Tagged Anniversary, Edward VII of the United Kingdom, Isle of Wight, Nicholas II of Russia, Standart, Victoria and Albert III.